kprobst-fhooe/uxtheses/README.md

 - **Kurzfassung:** Content / Grammar / Spelling should be flawless
 - **Abstract:** Content / Grammar / Spelling should be flawless -> preferrably validated by a native speaker
 - **Masurement Box** on the last page is for validation during printing, **remove for the final submission!**

+### Supplementary Materials

+After submitting your thesis, you will be asked to submit supplementary materials (ideally as ZIP-file directly sent to me) including:
+- PDF exports of any temporary (mostly web) sources, i.e., those that don't have a unique identifier such as an ISBN or DOI
+- Images used in the thesis in maximum quality, i.e., high-resolution pixel graphics, svg vector graphics
+- any types of documents created throughout the thesis process, e.g., concepts, structures, datasets...
+- any types of prototypes created throughout the thesis process, e.g., Figma prototypes (.fig), sketches...
+- any raw data collected during user studies, e.g., raw data from queestionnaires, transcripts, audio/video recordings...